yavorysynka/zotero-better-bibtex/Unnecessarily-complicated-BibTeX-output?.md

 &lt;sub&gt;&#8660;\_{...}, &lt;sup&gt;&#8660;^{...} and &lt;sc&gt;&#8660;\\textsc{...}; more can be added on request.
-BBT contains a comprehensive list of LaTeX constructs, so stuff like `\"{o}` or `\"o` will be converted to their unicode equivalents on import, and their unicode equivalents back to `\"{o}` if you have that option enabled (but you don't have to if yo uuse BibLaTeX, which has fairly good Unicode support.
+BBT contains a comprehensive list of LaTeX constructs, so stuff like `\"{o}` or `\"o` will be converted to their unicode equivalents on import, and their unicode equivalents back to `\"{o}` if you have that option enabled (but you don't have to if you use BibLaTeX, which has fairly good Unicode support).

 ## Gotchas